Residential Property Inspection Services

 3) Buyers are much more confident in the transaction when they are more knowledgeable about the home they are buying upfront.

-Infrared Thermography is an important part of the home inspection process.
-You pay no additional fee for the use of the infrared camera as part of the home inspection.
+Infrared Thermography is an important part of the home inspection process for buyers and sellers.
+You pay no additional fee for the use of the infrared camera as part of the process.
 It is critical to understand that infrared thermography measures temperature only and not moisture.
 While many wet areas will be cooler this is not always the case.
 Infrared does not replace a moisture meter.
 More importantly, when anyone tells you that infrared is used to discover moisture you should realize that that is not true.
 Infrared thermography distinguishes cooler areas from warmer areas only.
-This information is useful to determine which areas should be further evaluated by the proper tools such as a moisture meter to determine if the area is actually WET. or NOT.
+This information is useful to determine which areas should be further evaluated in a residential property inspection by the proper tools such as a moisture meter to determine if the area is WET. or NOT.

 Irrigation Lawn Sprinkler Inspection

-For most homes, mold inspection may not be necessary.
+For most homes, mold inspection or mold testing as part of a pre-listing inspection or a home inspection may not be necessary.
 If the home is dry, then normal mold growth should be well controlled already.
 For homes that are damp, wet or have had recent moisture issues such as any type of flooding either from heavy rains or broken plumbing pipes then mold inspection should be considered.

-All homes should be tested for elevated Radon levels to determine if correction is needed for the home.
-Inexpensive, disposable test kits are available if you want to test your existing home yourself.
-You also can hire a professional with proper equipment and training to perform the test for you for a modest fee.
-If your home purchase is contingent upon Radon testing results you will likely need to hire a professional to perform the Radon testing.
+All homes should be tested for elevated radon levels to determine if correction is needed for the home.
+Inexpensive, disposable test kits are available if you want to test your home yourself.
+You also can hire a professional residential property home inspection service with proper equipment and training to perform the test for you for a modest fee.
+If your home purchase is contingent upon radon testing results you will likely need to hire a professional to perform the radon testing.
 HomePro Inspection Inc offers Continuous Radon Monitoring Testing for an additional fee.
 Radon testing is done to advise you if excess Radon Gas is present in your home.
 The results of this test will let you know if your home should be fixed.
 Fixing your home is done to reduce the Radon concentration levels.

 Swimming Pool Inspection